oxidize-rb/rb-sys/readme.md

 | arm64-darwin   | ✅        | [`rbsys/arm64-darwin:0.9.30`][docker-hub]   |
 | x64-mingw32    | ✅        | [`rbsys/x64-mingw32:0.9.30`][docker-hub]    |
 | x64-mingw-ucrt | ✅        | [`rbsys/x64-mingw-ucrt:0.9.30`][docker-hub] |

-## Usage

-Below are some examples of how to use `rb-sys` to build native Rust extensions.
-Use these as a starting point for your building your own gem.

-- The [`oxi-test` gem][oxi-test] is the canonical example of how to use `rb-sys`.
-It is a minimal, fully tested with GitHub actions, and cross-compiles native gem binaries.
-This should be your first stop for learning how to use `rb-sys`.
-- The [`magnus` repo has some solid examples][magnus-examples].
-- This [demo repository][rust-talk] that @ianks made for a talk has a gem which has 4 native extensions in the `ext` directory.
-- This [PR for the `yrb` gem][yrb] shows how to integrate `rb-sys` and [`magnus`][magnus] into an existing gem.
-- A [guide for setting debug breakpoints in VSCode][debugging-guide] is available.

 ## Getting Help